 Speaking of tools that work really well with Slack, Tettra is a simple, beautiful solution for creating internal team wikis.
 Keep all your most important info in one central, organized, searchable, and easily edited database – AND quit wasting paper printing out employee handbooks!
 (Because who doesn’t love trees?)

 Videos and Webinars

 Like YouTube, kind of, but way prettier and more powerful.
 If you do professional videos like courses, demos, tutorials, etc., Wistia provides the horsepower you need and all kinds of insightful analytics.

-This might not be everything tucked away in our toy box, but they’re all tools we wouldn’t dream of managing Edgar without!
+This might not be everything tucked away in our toy box, but they’re all online business tools we wouldn’t dream of managing Edgar without!
 Keep your eyes peeled for more recommendations in the future – and if you have any recs of your own, make sure you share them in the comments below!